Skip to Content

 Add the beans and curry powder to the tempering ingredients and cook for another 2 minutes over low-medium heat.

-Make sure the mustard seed is not burning as this will make the milk curry slightly bitter.
+Make sure the mustard seed is not burning, as this will make the milk curry slightly bitter.

-Pour in the coconut milk, season with salt and leave it to simmer over medium heat until gravy thickens.
+Pour in the coconut milk, season with salt and leave it to simmer over medium heat until the gravy thickens.

 By this time, the potatoes will be cooked.